minhna1112/spare-code-search/README.md

-# CO4 Starter Kit
+# Context Collection Competition Starter Kit

-Welcome to the starter kit for the [CO4 competition](https://jb.gg/co4).
+Welcome to the starter kit for the [Context Collection Competition](https://jb.gg/co4).
 It will guide you from the moment of downloading data to running a baseline solution and making your first submission.
 Please feel free to fork the starter kit to use it as the starting point for your solutions.